 Tiffany Antoci’s background is in the entertainment industry and she graduated with honors from UCLA with a degree in theater.
 She worked as an actress in Hollywood for many years on television shows and feature films.
 She also created and produced an independent film, The Brutal Truth, starring Christina Applegate, which aired on Showtime and HBO.

-As an actress, Tiffany was invited to work with the kids at the Special Olympics which was of one of the highlights of her life.
-She is also a published poet and writer.
-In 2004, Tiffany and two other women created an anti-bullying campaign for implementation in elementary schools called TASEK
+As an actress, Tiffany was invited to work with the kids at the Special Olympics which was of one of the highlights of her life, besides having a family.
+She is also a published poet and has written over 100 poems.
+She has also written and registered many television and film treatments.

 Tiffany has volunteered for many causes, including children's missions and missions to feed the homeless.
 Currently, she works with a few schools integrating her kindness program called "Strength behind Stars", where kids are leading peers in creating kinder schools and communities.
 Her family and her charity work are the driving passions in her life.

 Sarah Besikof has been an active member of charity organizations for many years.
 She has been actively involved with the Assistance League, Disability Rights Legal Center (where she helped to win a groundbreaking case in disability rights), Anti-Defamation League, National Organization of Women Entrepreneurs and is on the Shea Center Gala Committee.
 Sarah has founded two companies eCellularphone.com, which was one of the first online companies to be awarded contracts from ATT and Sprint and was the winner of the televised "MoneyHunt" funding competition.

 Sarah is also a founder of Scorpion Safe Corporation, which has been featured on ABC news, NBC news, FOX morning news and the Arizona Daily Star.
 Sarah is also the member of MENSA and has a law degree from Loyola Law School where she was awarded the American Jurisprudence Award for excellence.